Lu05/CoinLegsSignalTrader/README.md

 # CoinLegsSignalTrader
-IMPORTANT: This software is free of use and YOU and nobody else will be responsible for anything that is executed!
+**IMPORTANT**: This software is free of use and YOU and nobody else will be responsible for anything that is executed!
+Also this has nothing to do with the official coinlegs team.
+It is my private work.

 ## What this tool will do
 You will get notified if you have a valid coinlegs.com subscription where API is included.